MaazMakrod/Discord-Earthquake-Bot/README.md

 ## How it Works

-Although the code can be downloaded locally, we have added the code to replit.com and it can be found here: https://replit.com/@MaazMakrod/Earthquakez-Bot#main.py.
+Although the code can be downloaded locally, we have added the code to replit.com and it can be found [here](https://replit.com/@MaazMakrod/Earthquakez-Bot#main.py).
 By doing so, we were able to work collectively to create the bot and can run it on a server, rather than our local machine.
 To run the bot, all you need is its token which for us is held in the ```my_secret``` variable.

 ## Demo